soz-live/soz-live.github.io/docs.md

 ## Repos

-A hierarchial list of Classes in each repo, with links to each Class.
+A hierarchial list of Classes in each repo, with links to documentation for each Class.

 - [soz-live](/repos/soz-live.html)
 - [soz-misc](/repos/soz-misc.html)